 Sprained ankle - A rupture of one or more of the ligaments that surround the ankle.

 Talus - The ankle bone.
-This bone sits within the ankle "Mortise" or hinge which is made up of the two leg bones, the tibia and fibula.
-Three joints are present: the ankle, which allows the up and down motion of the foot with the leg; the subtalar joint which allows "inversion" and "eversion" of the foot with the leg; and the talonavicular joint which has a complicated biomechanical function that controls flexibility of the foot and the arch of the foot.
+This bone sits within the ankle "Mortise" or hinge that is made up of the two leg bones, the tibia and fibula.
+Three joints are present: the ankle, which allows the up and down motion of the foot with the leg; the subtalar joint, which allows inversion and eversion of the foot with the leg; and the talonavicular joint, which has a complicated biomechanical function that controls flexibility of the foot and the arch of the foot.
 The talus has no muscular attachments and is mostly covered with cartilage, which makes injuries to the talus difficult to heal.

 Tarsals - Tarsal bone refers to one of the bones of the foot.

 Tendon - A tendon is a structure in the body that connects muscle to bone.
-As the muscle contracts, it pulls on the tendon which moves the bone.
+As the muscle contracts, it pulls on the tendon, which moves the bone.
 Tendons are made mostly of collagen.
-Inflammation of a tendon is called tendonitis.
-Tendons can tear or rupture if they are pulled too hard by the muscle, or if they degenerate.
+Inflammation of a tendon is called tendinitis.
+Tendons can tear or rupture if they are pulled too hard by the muscle or if they degenerate.

 Tibia - The larger, medial bone of the leg that extends from the knee to the ankle.

-Toe fracture - A break in one of the bones of the toes or "phalanges."
+Toe fracture - A break in one of the bones of the toes.

-Turf toe - A sprain of the great toe joint (metatarsophalangeal joint), usually the result of the toe bending upwards violently.
+Turf toe - A sprain of the big toe joint that is usually the result of the toe bending upward violently.
 Complete rupture of the structures at the bottom of the joint may require surgery.
 Lesser injuries can be treated with immobilization and taping.

-Valgus - Tilted "outward" or away from the midline of the body.
+Valgus - A term meaning tilted outward or away from the midline of the body.

-Varus - Tilted "inward" or towards the midline of the body.
+Varus - A term meaning tilted inward or toward the midline of the body.